 Upon initial device power up, the device defaults to Read1 mode.
 This operation is also initiated by writing 00h to the command register along with three address cycles.
 Once the command is latched, it does not need to be written for the following page read operation.
-Two types of operations are available: random read, serial page read.
+Three types of operations are available: random read, serial page read and sequential row read.

 The random read mode is enabled when the page address is changed.
-The 528 bytes of data within the selected page are transferred to the data registers in less than $10\mu s(tR)$.
-The system controller can detect the completion of this data transfer(tR) by analyzing the output of R/B pin.
-Once the data in a page is loaded into the registers, they may be read out in 50ns cycle time by sequentially pulsing \overline{RE} .
-High to low transitions of the \overline{RE} clock output the data stating from the selected column address up to the last column address.
+The 528 bytes of data within the selected page are transferred to the data registers in less than 10μs(tR).
+The CPU can detect the completion of this data transfer(tR) by analyzing the output of R/B pin.
+Once the data in a page is loaded into the registers, they may be read out in 50ns cycle time by sequentially pulsing RE.
+High to low transitions of the RE clock output the data stating from the selected column address up to the last column address(column 511 or 527 depending on the state of GND input pin).